syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 **2019-07-10**

-* MetaKube configuration files now use a unique context and username to simplify usage of them.
+* MetaKube kubeconfig files now use a unique context and username to simplify usage of them.

 **2019-07-01**